-When the brain sustains damage to areas in charge of muscle function, weakness and paralysis can occur.
-Fortunately, it is possible to treat this paralysis and recover muscle use after brain injury.
+When the brain sustains damage to areas in charge of muscle function, weakness or paralysis can occur.
+Fortunately, it is usually possible to treat these conditions to recover some degree of muscle use after brain injury.

 To help you take charge of your recovery, we have listed the best treatments for brain injury paralysis below.
 Consult with your therapist and experiment with the methods that resonate with you.